(Last modified on January 26th, 2022.)

 As stated above, SGIP systems are required to fully discharge their batteries 52 times per year (once a week) for five years.
 The batteries must be discharged during peak hours between the hours of 4pm to 9pm.

 To meet this requirement your system can be scheduled to discharge itself over the course of several days (or a week) while maintaining an energy retainer in case of emergencies.
 This gives owners of lead acid battery systems the flexibility to discharge their batteries over several days, ensuring the system’s longevity.
 As long as it reaches the equivalent of 100% discharge once per week, the system meets this requirement and also qualifies as not an emergency only system.

 SGIP approved systems are subject to audits to make sure owners comply with the above requirements.
 If a battery system fails to pass inspection, the system has 60 calendar days to be brought up to compliance or the application will be cancelled.
 More information on these requirements can be found in the SGIP Handbook.

-The SGIP program was designed to alleviate the demand on the utility grid during high demand periods (like during a summer heat wave when many use AC at the same time).
+The Self Generation Incentive Program was designed to alleviate the demand on the utility grid during high demand periods (like during a summer heat wave when many use AC at the same time).
 To cope with extra high demand, the utilities rely on Peaker Plants that can be found throughout California.

 These Peaker Plants run on nuclear, natural gas, diesel, biogas or other energy types.
 Generally, they are highly polluting and inefficient because they take so much energy to gain inertia.
 In an effort to reduce the use of these plants, the SGIP program was brought online.
 Because the program requires the participating battery installations to discharge during peak hours, it will reduce the load on the grid and potentially help mitigate electrical fires caused by utility power lines.
 This is also why the incentive for customers qualifying for the Equity Resiliency rebate funds are so much higher.